‘Jersey Shore’ Star Mike Sorrentino Gets Release Date From Prison

 Currently, the show airs without Giancola, who refused to take part in the reboot series due to her breakup with Magro, with whom she had a relationship with throughout the series.

-Jersey Shore: Family Vacation airs Thursdays or “Jerzdays” as fans call it, at 8 p.m.
-EST on MTV.
+Jersey Shore: Family Vacation airs Thursdays — or “Jerzdays” as fans call it — at 8 p.m.
+EDT on MTV.